Welcome to the official website of the

-The objectives of the International Law Association (Australian Branch) are to promote the study, elucidation and advancement of international law, public and private, the study of comparative law, the making of proposals for the solution of conflicts of law, and for the unification of law, and the furthering of international understanding and goodwill amongst persons of Australian citizenship and normally resident in Australia.
+The objectives of the Australian Branch of the ILA, as stated in its Constitution, are to promote the study, elucidation and advancement of international law, public and private, the study of comparative law, the making of proposals for the solution of conflicts of law, and for the unification of law, and the furthering of international understanding and goodwill amongst persons of Australian citizenship and normally resident in Australia.

 - Organising special events, such as public lectures and other functions of relevance to international law;

-- Convening Domestic Committees, which undertake similar work on a purely domestic basis;
+- Convening domestic committees, which undertake similar work on a purely domestic basis;

-- Arranging Prizes and Internships.
+- Arranging prizes and internships.